neo-project/docs/docs/en-us/reference/rpc/latest-version/api/rpcwallets/sendfrom.md

 Returns the transaction details as above if the transaction was sent successfully; otherwise the transaction is failed.

 If the signature is incomplete, a pending transaction is returned.
-If the balance is insufficient, an error message is returned.s
+If the balance is insufficient, an error message is returned.